mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation.rst

 Examples of distortion estimation of CBED patterns
 ==================================================

-Below are links to some code examples of "actions" that are related to the estimation of distortion in CBED patterns, using deep learning.
+Below are links to some code examples of "actions" and Jupyter notebooks that are related to the estimation of distortion in CBED patterns, using deep learning.

 The majority of the data presented in Ref.
-(INSERT REFERENCE) can be reproduced by running all of the examples listed on this current page.
+[Fitzpatrick1]_ can be reproduced by running all of the examples listed on this current page.

 .. toctree::